Sitecore/Reference-Storefront/README.md

-Sitecore Reference Storefront powered by Microsoft Dynamics and powered by Commerce Server
+Sitecore Reference Storefront powered by Microsoft Dynamics AX for Retail or powered by Commerce Server

 Copyright 2015 Sitecore Corporation A/S